Moving In: FALL 2025

 Resident Checkout Program

 Before you buy, check out for free!
 Western’s Resident Checkout Program offers on-campus residents free short- and long-term checkouts of residence hall essentials, games, cleaning supplies, and more.
-For more information about current inventory and 2023-24 reservations, visit the RCP website.
+For more information about inventory and reservations, visit the RCP website.

 Bed Options